-- Dodge Ram 3/4 ton
+- Dodge Ram 3/4 Ton

-- Dodge Ram 1 ton
+- Dodge Ram 1 Ton

 6BT Cummins: Performance Data

 While horsepower was down from the traditional gasoline engine, torque was up by quite a decent amount.
-In the world of trucks torque is really the number that matters.
+In the world of trucks, torque is the number that matters.

-Then in 1996 the power was increased to 180 horsepower and 420 lb-ft for automatic transmission models.
+Then in 1996, the power was increased to 180 horsepower and 420 lb-ft for automatic transmission models.
 Power for manual transmission models was increased to 215 horsepower and 440 lb-ft of torque.

-Once again, we wouldn’t have this horsepower/torque chart without CumminsHub, so be sure to check them out!
+We wouldn’t have this horsepower/torque chart without CumminsHub, so be sure to check them out!

 6BT Cummins: Tuning Potential